Annual Council Housing Complaint Performance and Service Improvement Report 2024-25

 Complaint Handling

-Both ODS and the Council have had incidents during 2023/24 where complaints had been logged incorrectly so were not picked up.
+Both ODS and the Council have had incidents during 2024/25 where complaints had been logged incorrectly so were not picked up immediately.
+We have worked extensively with the Contact Centre to ensure cases are logged correctly, and are satisfied this has only impacted a handful of cases.

 Tenant Satisfaction Measures (TSMs)

-Our 2023 Tenant Satisfaction Survey showed that of those who said they’d made a complaint, only 33% were happy with the handling of it.
-This was a considerable drop from the score of 66% in the 2022 survey and is naturally not the result that we want.
+Our 2024 Tenant Satisfaction Survey showed that of those who said they’d made a complaint, only 31% were satisfied with the handling of it.
+This was a small decrease from the score of 33% in the 2023, and still quite a way down on the 66% who were satisfied in the 2022 survey.
+It is naturally not the result that we want.

 Whilst we cannot always offer the outcome a complainant is looking for, we would always want them to feel that their complaint had been taken seriously, that they had been treated with empathy, and that they received a clear, thorough and timely response.